togdvrar-if-its-2019/assignment-1-game-review-ridims/README.md

 * Money.
 * NPC (Peddler, Weapon shop keeper, Item shop keeper, Normal villager, Quest giver, trainer).

+### Goal
+* Each person will want to play for different reasons
+    * Acquiring all Weapons and Armors.
+    * Defeat end game-exclusive monster.
+    * Achievement for complete all quest.
+    * etc.

 ## Gameplay
 [//]: # (How the player interact with the game)